HowToSD/cremage/readme.md

 Windows has not been tested but it should run.
 If you run into an issue, please file a ticket.
 Mac is not supported for FLUX.

 requirements.txt has been updated.
 If you are using Linux, you need to update your Python package dependencies.
+Please refer to the Release Note above.

 For more information, refer to [FLUX.1-schnell](docs/users_guide/ug_flux.md "FLUX.1-schnell")